The Specialist Teaching and Learning Service (STLS) Swale District

 The Specialist Teaching and Learning Service (STLS) were devolved to Meadowfield School in September 2012.
 Following a TUPE process, the STLS staff are all now Meadowfield employees.

-Clare Bridgewater, Inclusion and Outreach Manager, was appointed to Meadowfield School in September 2015.
-The Inclusion Manager leads the team of specialist teachers and manages the Midas Training and Development Centre.
+Rebecca Kenny, Inclusion and Outreach Manager, leads the team of specialist teachers and manages the Midas Training and Development Centre.
 Outreach support and training delivery are co-ordinated to provide a continuous level of provision.

 The Specialist Teaching and Learning Team for the Swale District aim to advise and support Early Years’ settings and schools to build capacity and confidence to deliver high quality provision for children and young people with special educational needs and disabilities (SEND) to improve pupil progress and outcomes.

 A collaborative problem solving approach, using the skills and experience of specialist teachers together with the expertise of schools and other professionals, lies at the heart of the service delivery.

 STLS are part of a wider network of services from Education, Health and Social Care bringing children’s services together to ensure seamless provision for children and young people with SEND.